pconwell/edgerouter/README.md

 This is pretty simple, but easy to mess up.
 I won't give step-by-step directions here because it involves messing with some system files that could break your router.
 I'm going to assume if you know how to edit these files, you probably know what you are doing, so I'm only going to show an overview here.

 You need to edit `/etc/bash_completion.d/vyatta-cfg` using sudo.
-About 20% down the file you will see `save ()` and something like
+About 20% down the file you will see `save ()` and change it to something like:

      save ()
      {